aroepe/atlas-gitlab/_episodes/01-basic-repo.md

 exercises: 10
 objectives:
 - "Remind you how to create a _very basic_ repository"
-- "Add your credentials to CERN's Gitlab"
+- "Add your credentials to CERN's GitLab"
 - "Push your simple `README.md`"
 questions:
 - "How do I create a simple repository?"